Robust Confidence Bands for Stochastic Processes Using Simulation: Case study: estimating a confidence band for a vector autoregressive (VAR) model

 \section{Case study: estimating a confidence band for a vector autoregressive (VAR) model}

 VAR models are commonly used in Economics and the natural sciences to examine impulse responses, which measure the impact of an external shock to one variable on others over time.
 To quantify the uncertainty in these responses, a confidence band must be estimated.
-In this section, we apply our methodology to the same two-dimensional VAR(1) example used in \cite{staszewska-bystrovaConstructingNarrowestPathwise2013} and \cite{schusslerConstructingMinimumwidthConfidence2016} to illustrate the advantage of our approach in accurately estimating a confidence band.
+In this section, we apply our methodology to the same two-dimensional VAR(1) example used in \cite{staszewska-bystrovaConstructingNarrowestPathwise2013} and \cite{schusslerConstructingMinimumwidthConfidence2016}.
 Consider